pytest-dev/pytest-django/docs/helpers.rst

 -------

 ``pytest-django`` registers and uses markers.
-See the py.test documentation_ on what marks and and for notes on using_ them.
+See the py.test documentation_ on what marks are and for notes on using_ them.

 .. _documentation: http://pytest.org/latest/mark.html
 .. _using: http://pytest.org/latest/example/markers.html#marking-whole-classes-or-modules